healthonrails/annolid/README.md

 [Read more about annotations](annolid/annotation/labelme.md)

+## How to label animals and behaviors?
+### Polygons & keypoints(e.g. Vole_1, nose, tail_base, rearing…...)

+* To train models for tracking animals and assigning IDs, please label each instance with a unique name or ID (e.g. vole_1, mouse_2, or frog_femal_01).

+* For instances without needing to assign IDs across different frames, please label instances with a generic name or ID (e.g vole, mouse, or frog).

+* For encoding behaviors, please name the ploygon with the behavior name (e.g. rearing, object_investigation, or grooming)

+* For body parts, please use keypoint with names like nose, tail_base, or left_ear.

 # Citing Annolid
 If you use Annolid in your research, please use the following BibTeX entry.
 ```